 We understand you may have questions about the products and services offered by CAS.
 Please fill out the following form and you will be promptly contacts by a qualified member of our staff.

 Specification Documents: To minimize change orders, it is a good idea to create a bid specification document.
-Our consultants will work with you to create a document that includes an overview of your facility and your specific project requirements.
-A detailed scope of work will be defined including all facility integration needs such as mechanical, electrical, process piping, fire suppression/alarm systems and flooring.
+Our cleanroom design specialists will work with you to create a document that includes an overview of your facility and your specific project requirements.
+A detailed scope of work will be defined including all cleanroom facility integration needs such as mechanical, electrical, process piping, fire suppression/alarm systems and flooring.

-Project/Construction Management: Once bids are accepted and evaluated, a qualified bidder will be chosen for your project.
-It is our goal at this juncture to continue to support your interest throughout the project by offering our project management services.
+Project/Construction Management: Once bids are accepted and evaluated, a qualified bidder will be chosen for your cleanroom project.
+It is our goal at this juncture, as cleanroom consultants and design specialists, to continue to support your interest throughout the project by offering our project management services.
 We will initiate design review meetings to clarify any unclear scope of work and review all material and equipment submittals to insure they meet the specified criteria.
 Our onsite project manager will witness all start up tests, maintain a punch list, and perform all site inspections.
 We will assist you in evaluating post bid change order submittals and whether or not you should accept, reject or modify your response.
 Most importantly, we will establish and maintain a project schedule to ensure a timely completion of work.

-Our consultants are committed to providing you with the most accurate and up-to-date information available in the industry.
-Let us help you in the pre-planning stages of your next cleanroom project!
+Our cleanroom consultants are committed to providing you with the most accurate and up-to-date information available in the industry.
+Contact CleanAir Solutions today and let our cleanroom design specialists help you in the pre-planning stages of your next cleanroom installation project!